ccapodilupo/node_skeleton/README.md

 * **Create env.json file** - store in filestorage/<yourapp>/config/env.json - starter content is here: /lib/common.js.
 Add additional dbconnections as necessary for your app

 ## Things to Note
-* notice the svn-ignore.txt file - put anything in here that you don't want in subversion and run the following command from your checked out, or working, directory: svn propset svn:ignore -RF /svn-ignore.txt .
+* notice the svn-ignore.txt file - keep nod-modules in there and add anything that you don't want in subversion.
+Run the following command from your checked out, or working, directory: svn propset svn:ignore -RF /svn–ignore.txt .
 * always use npm install --save --save-exact **AND** npm uninstall --save
 * put static files in /public - the skeleton has a mapping so that the web server will serve things in  rooturl/static/